TechAtNYU/branding/screenshots/README.md

 This iteration was designed around the Kim-- brand but in light of the Emanuel brand.
 The main font has been modified to suit the current brand.
 Styling and API integration will need to be reconsidered.

-- **Fonts**: Freight Sans Regular, League Gothic Italic, uppercase.
+- **Fonts**: Meta, League Gothic Italic, uppercase.
 Consider Input Mono Italics to replace League?
 - **Accent colors**: Blue palette adapted from Kim-- brand
 - **Initiative logos**: N/A
 - **Motif**: Custom origami boat logo.
 Ships and oceans (because what is modern tech@NYU without code puns)